-“Since its origin forty-eight years ago, this event has become one of the largest, highest quality, and most popular Taekwondo tournaments on the West Coast.”
+“Since its origin forty-nine years ago, this event has become one of the largest, highest quality, and most popular Taekwondo tournaments on the West Coast.”

 The UC Open offers two types of competitions:

 Sparring.
 Two competitors kick and punch using footwork to control distance.